Add Some Pizzaz with these Highly Stylized and Visually Stimulating VFX

 The BCC Edge Grunge filter can be used to create stylized titles that glow, burn and disappear over time.

-At default settings it is designed to be applied to titles or other moderately sized alpha objects.
-When applied to large alpha objects or non-alpha video it can produce overly blown out levels by default.
-This can be moderated by disabling the glow group to permit adding erosion to just the edges of the these larger objects.
-The primary use of this filter is with text and other alpha objects.
+At default settings, it is designed to be applied to titles or other moderately-sized alpha objects.
+When applied to large alpha objects or non-alpha video it can produce overly blown-out levels by default.
+Moderate this by disabling the glow group.
+This permits adding erosion to just the edges of the these larger objects.
+Use the filter with text and other alpha objects.

 Glow Alpha Edges

 The BCC Glow Alpha Edges filter applies a glow that adheres closely to the contours of the image clip’s alpha channel or mask.
-This filter is designed for use with masks or images that have an alpha channel.
+Use this filter on layers with masks or images that have an alpha channel.

 Grunge

-The BCC Grunge filter combines procedural algorithmic methods with real photographic image textures that can be used on titles to create unique grungy, degraded, torn-up, or melting looks.
-These same effects can be applied to background plates.
+The BCC Grunge filter combines procedural algorithmic methods with real photographic image textures.
+Use them on titles to create unique grungy, degraded, torn-up, or melting looks.
+Or, apply the effects to background plates.

 LED

-The BCC LED filter was designed to make an image, clip or text element with alpha appear as though it was constructed out of an array of blinking or solid LED lights similar to the display boards that we see in todays sports stadiums.
+Make an image, clip or text element with alpha appear as though it was constructed out of an array of blinking or solid LED lights.
+For example, display boards in sports stadiums.

 By default, the lights take their color from the clip to which it was applied and can be set to either square or round diodes or “bulbs”.
 Alternately the filter can apply a tint of color over the media element to which it was applied.